apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 ## Compatibility

-The Go SDK will largely follow suite with the Go notion of compatibility.
+The Go SDK will largely follow suit with the Go notion of compatibility.
 Some concessions are made to keep all SDKs together on the same release cycle.

 ### Language Compatibility